wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-defend-against-threats/includes/3-cloud-app-security.md

 ## Architecture
 Cloud App Security provides:
 - **Cloud Discovery** analyzes your traffic logs against the Cloud App Security catalog of more than 16,000 cloud apps.
 Using more than 80 risk factors, the apps are ranked and scored to provide risk assessment reports.
 - **Sanction** or **unsanction** apps after you've reviewed the list of discovered apps in your environment.
-Secure your environment by approving or sanctioning safe apps, or prohibiting or unsanctioning unwanted apps.
+Secure your environment by approving or sanctioning safe apps or prohibiting or unsanctioning unwanted apps.
 - Deploy **App connectors** that use the APIs of app providers to give visibility and control by Cloud App Security over the apps you connect to.
 - **Conditional Access App Control** provides real-time protection, visibility, and control over access and activities within your cloud apps.
 Session controls in Cloud App Security work with the featured apps.
 - **Policies** allow you to define the way you want users to behave in the cloud.
 You detect risky behavior, violations, or suspicious data points and activities in your cloud environment.
 If necessary, you can integrate remediation workflows to achieve complete risk mitigation.